awsdocs/amazon-redshift-developer-guide/doc_source/r_CAST_function.md

 CAST returns the data type specified by the *type* argument\.

 **Note**
-Amazon Redshift returns an error if you try to perform a problematic conversion such as the following DECIMAL conversion that loses precision:
+Amazon Redshift returns an error if you try to perform a problematic conversion, such as a DECIMAL conversion that loses precision, like the following:

 ```
 select 123.456::decimal(2,1);